troii/Rudeltippen/README.md

 Step 7
 ------------------

-Login with your newely create user and enjoy Rudeltippen!
+Login with your just created user and enjoy Rudeltippen!

 If you need to stop Rudeltippen.
 Got to your INSTLLATIONFOLDER and call